5

 How Long Does a Short Sale Take After a Negotiator Is Assigned?

-It is very important to note that this time frame can change on a case by case basis.
-A professionally negotiated short sale can take under the 3 months stated above.
-Or, it can take longer than 5 months if your processor lacks experience or if there are other complications.
+It is very important to note that this time frame can change on a case-by-case basis.
+A professionally negotiated short sale can take under the three months stated above.

 • Property is sitting stale on the market: many times, the short sale documentation is completed, but the listing agent is unable to get any offers on the home.
 A short sale cannot take place without a valid offer package submitted to the lender.

 • Multiple mortgages against the home: a secondary mortgage against the property means that both lenders must agree to the short sale and specific terms that are being offered.
-If a negotiation ensues (it often does) between the primary and secondary mortgage companies, this will add time to the process.

 About the Author